 In England, Cromwell continued his rule, rejecting an offer of the crown and arguing with and dismissing several Parliaments when they would not bow to his wishes, and despairing at the level of discord within the faction at large.
 Truly, so much of what made his Protectorate regime as stable as it was, was Cromwell’s very presence at that top, a grand unifying figure who retained the loyalty of the armed forces and thus ensured that the rancour between radicals, moderates and religious extremists never erupted into full scale fighting.

 But it could not last forever.
-Cromwell was a man in perpetually bad health, suffering from the after effects of several illnesses during the war along with other ailments.
-Adding the stress of political leadership during such a tumultuous time, and his eventual collapse in health was inevitable.
+Cromwell was a man in perpetual bad health, suffering from the after effects of several illnesses during the war along with other ailments.
+Adding the stress of political leadership during such a tumultuous time, his eventual collapse in health can be seen as inevitable.
 He died after a repeating bout of malarial fever on the 3rd of September 1658.
 He was 59.

 His military campaigns in Ireland were instrumental in ending the conflict.
 He arrived at a pivotal moment, and through his audacity, ruthlessness and power, he crippled the Royalist/Confederate alliance and all but insured that his successors would end the war in Parliament’s favour.
 His methods were controversial, occasionally abhorrent, but one cannot argue with the results.
 Cromwell and the New Model Army smashed the Royalist cause in Ireland to bits, and that was only one part of his immense achievements.

 He rose from obscurity to become one of the most influential and powerful men of his generation, the leading figure of the Civil Wars and national bogeyman for all time when it comes to Ireland.
 He died as the titanic figure of British politics, the only man who could keep it all together.